The FBI’s top criminal investigative priority poses a fundamental threat to our national security and way of life.

-It can affect everything from how well our borders are secured and our neighborhoods protected to how verdicts are handed down in courts to how public infrastructure such as roads and schools are built.
-It also takes a significant toll on the public’s pocketbooks by siphoning off tax dollars—it is estimated that public corruption costs the U.S. government and the public billions of dollars each year.
+It can affect how well our borders are secured, how verdicts are handed down in courts, and how public infrastructure like roads and schools are built.
+It also takes a significant toll on the public’s pocketbooks; it's estimated that public corruption costs the U.S. government and the public billions of tax dollars each year.

-- Investigating violations of federal law by public officials at the federal, state, and local levels of government;
+- Investigating violations of federal law by public officials at the federal, state, and local levels of government.

-- Overseeing the nationwide investigation of allegations of fraud related to federal government procurement, contracts, and federally funded programs;
+- Overseeing the nationwide investigation of allegations of fraud related to federal government procurement, contracts, and federally funded programs.

 - Addressing environmental crime, election fraud, and matters concerning the federal government procurement, contracts, and federally funded programs.